alban-read/M1-MICRO-FORTH/M1MicroForth.md

 I have paid some attention to the performance of the inner loop, it is easy to test as you can try out different versions and time the results.

 The design is a token interpreter, I chose to use 16bit tokens to represent words, rather than 64 bit addresses, the addresses would probably be faster, but that would be a different implementation, as lots of words are tuned for the token memory layout.
+64 bit addresses felt.. wastefull ..

 It is a simple interpreter but FORTH is also a simple and lean language.

-The relationship appears much the same as ever, simple interpreters are 10 times slower, simple machine code is ten times faster, optimized machine code is 100 times faster.
+The relationship appears much the same as ever, simple interpreters are 10 times slower, simple machine code is ten times faster, optimized machine code is 100 or many more times faster if you tap into the huge capabilities of the CPU and GPU..

 There are FORTH compilers that generate code that is closer in speed to machine code.

 ### C integration

-The intention is to write this is Assembler.
+The intention is to write this in Assembler.

 - The assembler code can call into C code and does so for a few functions.